Prague is one of the top tourist destinations in Europe and it’s hard for anyone to not recognize the name of the iconic Czech city.

 Of course, it’s wise to take their suggestions into consideration and hit all of the top spots you can (especially if their suggestions include anything to do with beer, potato soup or apple strudel).

-However, we have a list that will help you hit the hottest locations in Prague while you are there.
+However, we have a list that will help you hit the best points of interest in Prague while you are there.
 And, if you fit these must-see places in Prague into your itinerary we guarantee you won’t regret a thing!

 So, without further ado, here are the best things to do in Prague.